-When to use: to visually highlight the feature inside your product and drive direct action in the moment.
+When to use: to visually highlight the feature inside your product and drive direct action at the moment.

 EXAMPLE #1: Google Analytics

-This feature announcement from Google Analytics is delivered as a tooltip which explains the scope of the feature and provides a call to action.
+This new feature announcement from Google Analytics is delivered as a tooltip that explains the scope of the feature and provides a call to action.